 Given how dangerous and unstable Cindy is, she could unleash the ancient being and intend for him to target Courtney, but he instead goes after Cameron because he can sense his vulnerability due to his father’s death.

-Now, this is all a massive theory for a time being.
-Nothing in confirmed.
+Now, this is all a massive theory for the time being.
+Nothing is confirmed.
 If there’s an update we’ll be sure to cover it.